 Engraulidae

 Anchovies – Relatively small with a blunt, rounded snout and a single dorsal fin.
-The snout extends beyond the jaws which are long, slender, and extend almost to end of gill cover.
-Eyes are large.
-Lateral line is absent.
-All have a thin to wide silvery lateral stripe.
-Scales are delicate and easily shed (Kells and Carpenter 2011).
+Snout extending beyond jaws which are long, slender, and extend almost to end of gill cover.
+Eyes large.
+Lateral line absent.
+All with a thin to wide silvery lateral stripe.
+Scales delicate; easily shed (Kells and Carpenter 2011).

 Anchoa cubana – Cuban Anchovy